Dpadiaz/ML-Project-Compilence-Radar-321551/README.md

 ---

-## 6. Interpretation of Results
+### 6 Results and Discussion

-The model evaluations performed in the notebook provide insights into how each supervised learning approach behaves when classifying high-risk departments.
+The model analysis in our notebook demonstrated how each supervised learning approach's performance in classifying high-risk departments is illustrated.

 ---

 ### 6.1 Overall Model Performance

-Three models were trained and tuned through GridSearchCV:
+Three models were trained and tuned by GridSearchCV:

 - **Logistic Regression**
 - **Random Forest**

 - **HistGradientBoosting**

-All models achieved reasonably strong performance.
-The key takeaway is:

-- **HistGradientBoosting achieved the best overall test-set results**, with:
+Every model did a really good job.
+The most interesting thing that we discovered was that **HistGradientBoosting** got the best test-set results overall with
-  - Accuracy ≈ 0.89
+- Accuracy ≈ 0.89.

-  - F1-score ≈ 0.83
+- The approximate **F1-score**  0.83.

-  - ROC-AUC ≈ 0.93
+- **ROC-AUC** ≈ 0.93

-This indicates that it provides the strongest ability to discriminate between high-risk and non-high-risk departments.
+This shows us that it has the most ability to choose between a high-risk and a low-risk department.

-The Random Forest also performed well (F1 ≈ 0.81, ROC-AUC ≈ 0.90), while Logistic Regression served as a strong linear baseline (F1 ≈ 0.73, ROC-AUC ≈ 0.88).
+Analysing **logistic regression**, it was good too:
+- F1 ≈ **0.73** and ROC-AUC reaching **0.88**

+**Random Forest** got a good test-set result with ROC-AUC almost **0.90** and F1 reaching **0.81**.

 ---

 ### 6.2 Class Balance and Error Analysis

-The target variable `is_high_risk` is moderately imbalanced (≈ 70% class 0, 30% class 1).
+Target variable `is_high_risk` is moderately imbalanced, with roughly 70% class 0 and 30% class 1.

-The models show:
+These models represent:

-- **High recall for high-risk cases**, meaning the model successfully catches most departments that truly belong in the high-risk category.
+- **High recall for high-risk cases**: The model identifies most of the departments actually falling under the high-risk category.

-- Slightly lower precision, meaning some departments are incorrectly flagged as high-risk.
+- Slightly lower precision, meaning a few departments were incorrectly marked as high-risk.

-In compliance contexts, this trade-off is acceptable:
+The latter is an acceptable trade-off in compliance contexts:

-- **False negatives (missed high-risk cases)** are more dangerous than
+- **False negatives or missed high-risk cases** are more dangerous than

-- **False positives (extra departments being reviewed)**.
+- **Extra Departments taken to reviewals (false positives).
 ---

 ### 6.3 ROC Curves and Confusion Matrices

-The ROC curves show strong separability between the classes, especially for HistGradientBoosting.
+The ROC curves below reflect strong separability between classes, with particular emphasis on HistGradientBoosting.

 Confusion matrices confirm that:

-- Misclassification rates are low.
+The misclassification rates are small.
-- The majority of high-risk cases are correctly identified.
+The majority of the high-risk cases are correctly identified.
-- Non-high-risk cases are rarely misclassified.
+Non-high-risk cases are rarely misclassified.

 ---

 ### 6.4 Feature Importance and Risk Drivers

-Random Forest feature importance analysis shows that the strongest predictors of risk typically include:
+Random Forest feature importance analysis generally identifies the following as the strongest predictors of risk:

-- **Historical violations indicators**
-- **Audit results** (`audit_score_q1`, `audit_score_q2`, `compliance_score_final`)
+Indicators of historical violations

+Audrey's audit results: `audit_score_q1`, `audit_score_q2`, `compliance_score_final

-- **Risk exposure measures**
+- Risk measures of exposure

-- **Reporting gaps and delays**
+- Reporting gaps and delays

-- **Remediation and oversight characteristics**
+- Remediation and oversight-each of these characteristics

-These align with intuitive domain expectations and reinforce the interpretability of the model.
+These agree with intuitive domain expectations and, hence, reinforce the model interpretability.

 ---

-## 7. Ethical and Organizational Considerations
+### 7 Ethical and Organizational Considerations

-While the models provide strong predictive performance, deploying a risk classification system inside an organization requires careful attention to ethics, governance, and transparency.
+While these models provide strong predictive performance, the actual deployment of a risk classification system within an organization demands due attention to ethics, governance, and transparency.

+-

+### 7.1 Fairness and Possible Bias

+There may be embedded biases in historical compliance data; for instance, there may have been more frequent audits in some divisions compared to others.

+If not caught, a model could inadvertently act out these same patterns.
+Countermeasures include:

+Performance tracking across subgroups: division, department type and location

+- Tracking the rates of fake positives and fake negatives by group

+Now, adjust thresholds or add fairness constraints where it is needed.

 ---

-### 7.1 Fairness and Potential Bias
+### 7.2 Accountability, Transparency, and Explainability

-Historical compliance data may carry embedded biases — for example, some divisions may have been audited more frequently than others.
-If not monitored, a model may unintentionally reinforce these patterns.

-Mitigations include:

-- Performance tracking across subgroups (division, department type, location)
-- Monitoring false positive and false negative rates by group
-- Adjusting thresholds or incorporating fairness constraints when needed
+Compliance decisions have regulatory implications.

+Therefore, the model should be **explainable**, not a "black box".

+Best practices:

+- Record every single preprocessing step (imputation, encoding, scaling)
+- Use feature importance and modern interpretability tools, such as SHAP values.

+- Clearly explanations of predictions to the users

 ---

-### 7.2 Transparency and Explainability

-Compliance decisions have regulatory consequences.
-Therefore, the model must remain **explainable**, not a “black box.”

-Recommended practices:

-- Document all preprocessing steps (imputation, encoding, scaling)
-- Use feature importance and modern interpretability tools (e.g., SHAP values)
-- Provide users with clear explanations of predictions

----

 ### 7.3 Human-in-the-Loop Design

-The system should support, not replace, compliance experts.
+Its objective is to support, not substitute for, compliance experts.

-- Predictions should trigger **human review**, not automatic penalties
+- Predictions should only trigger **human review** and not automatic penalties

-- Experts must be able to override model outputs
+- Expert must be allowed to override the model outputs.

-- Feedback from investigators should be logged and incorporated into retraining cycles
+- Investigators' feedback should be recorded and included in retraining cycles

 ---